aadeshp1/MOS/README.md

 There are 2 phases.
 Phase 1 & Phase 2

-Phase 1 is written in python and Phase 2 in C++.
+Phase 1 and Phase 2 both are written in C++.

 There are no errors in Phase 1 while there are 7 errors in Phase 2.